dibanga2800/dibanga2800/README.md

 🗄️ **Database Management & Optimization**
 Experienced with PostgreSQL, SQL Server, MySQL, and MongoDB.
 I specialize in database management and optimization — tuning schemas, building indexes, and writing performant SQL to power real-time dashboards and BI reports.
 My work ensures databases are fast, reliable, and scalable.

+🏗️ **Cloud Data Architecture**
+Architect cost-effective and performance-optimized data platforms in GCP, AWS, and Azure.
+I’ve delivered data warehouse solutions that reduce cost by up to 50% while increasing reliability.

 🤝 **Collaboration & Cross-Functional Engagement**
 I thrive in fast-paced, collaborative environments, working alongside engineering, product, and data science teams to drive data-centric solutions.
 Whether leading or contributing, I believe in open communication and collective problem-solving.